How do accreditation organizations use health records?

-One of the ways accreditation organizations use the health record is by looking at how well the clinic manages patient information.
-They may also look at how up-to-date the patient’s records are and complete.
+One way accreditation organizations use the health record is to examine how well the clinic manages patient information.
+They may also investigate how up-to-date and complete the patient’s records are.

-Additionally, accreditation organizations may review how accessible patient information is.
-This includes making sure that staff can access documents from any device.
+Additionally, accreditation organizations may review the accessibility of patient information.
+This includes ensuring that staff can access documents from any device.

-Accreditation organizations may also review the electronic health record system that a clinic uses to check how well it works and meets standards.
-They will look at whether or not a clinic can use a digital signature on the health record and how users are notified of updates to rules for storing patient information.
+Accreditation organizations may also review a clinic’s electronic health record system to check its functionality and compliance with standards.
+They will examine whether or not a clinic can use a digital signature on the health record and how users are notified of updates to rules for storing patient information.

 Table of Contents

-A medical home is an idea for how primary care should be organized so that patients have access to support, coordination, and improved quality of care.
+A medical home is an idea for organizing primary care so patients can access support, coordination, and improved quality of care.
 In essence, all of these elements work together.

 Hence, patients have continuity in their care through their doctor’s office rather than visiting multiple providers who don’t communicate with each other as much as they should.

-Many health care accreditation organizations embrace the medical home concept to improve the quality of care patients receive.
+Many healthcare accreditation organizations embrace the concept of a medical home to improve the quality of care provided to patients.
 The hope is that this coordinated care will help to prevent problems like duplicate tests and treatments, hospitalizations, and other costly medical events.

-An electronic health record system supports a medical home by providing doctors and other providers with coordinating patient care.
-In addition, it can help to identify patients who may need extra help in managing their chronic conditions.
+An electronic health record system supports a medical home by coordinating patient care for doctors and other providers.
+It can also help identify patients needing extra help managing their chronic conditions.

-Electronic health records can also make it easier for doctors to share information about their patients.
-This includes test results and notes from previous doctor’s visits to ensure that everyone involved in a patient’s care has access to the most up-to-date information.
+Electronic health records can also make it easier for doctors to share patient information.
+This includes test results and notes from previous doctor’s visits to ensure everyone involved in a patient’s care can access the most up-to-date information.

 Having an electronic health record system also makes it easier for providers to deliver telehealth services or have video conferences with one another, which are essential parts of techniques focused on coordinating care over time.